revtel/reconnect.js/README.md

 ### getOutlet

 Get an existing outlet.
-If not found, throws an `OutletNotFoundError`
+If not found, return the `NullOutlet` singleton.

 #### Signature